DavidEGrayson/secp256k1-rb/README.md

 * Avoids making arbitrary decisions when possible.
 * Provides a safe interface: there should be no way for a user of the wrapper to cause undefined behavior or memory leaks.
 (One exception is multiple threads are used in an unsafe way.)
 * Avoids making assumptions about the behavior of the library that do not come from the official documentation.
+* Exception messages produced by this wrapper are less verbose than they could be to help avoid leaking secret information.

 ## Installation instructions